y-scope/yscope-docs/docs/dev-guide/contrib-guides-taskfiles.md

 | Match all files with the `.x` extension in the current directory and all levels of subdirectories.       | `**/*.x` |

 Patterns can be combined depending on your needs.
-E.g., `*/*/**/*.x` matches all files with the`.x` extension that in a subdirectory two or more levels below the current directory.
+E.g., `*/*/**/*.x` matches all files with the`.x` extension that are in a subdirectory two or more levels below the current directory.

 :::{warning}
 Don't use the pattern `**` (instead of `**/*`) since it is equivalent to `*`.
 Note that this isn't